MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-environment.md

 Qualifiers: [**key**](https://msdn.microsoft.com/library/aa392157), [**MaxLen**](https://msdn.microsoft.com/library/aa393650) (260), [**MappingStrings**](https://msdn.microsoft.com/library/aa393650) ("Win32Registry\|System\\\\CurrentControlSet\\\\Control\\\\Session Manager\\\\Environment")
 </dt> </dl>

 Name of the owner of the environment setting.
-It is set to <SYSTEM&gt; for settings that are specific to the Windows-based system (as opposed to a specific user) and <DEFAULT&gt; for default user settings.
+It is set to <SYSTEM> for settings that are specific to the Windows-based system (as opposed to a specific user) and <DEFAULT> for default user settings.

 Example: "JSmith"